jwergieluk/wergieluk-com/content/page/histograms-and-kdes.md

 #### Kernel Density Estimators

-However we choose the interval length, a histogram will always look more or less wiggly, because it is a stack of rectangles (think Jenga bricks).
+A density estimate or density estimator is just a fancy word for a guess: We are trying to guess the density function $$f$$ that describes well the randomness of the data.

-Sometimes, we are interested in calculating a smooth estimate of the density.
+However we choose the interval length, a histogram will always look more or less wiggly, because it is a stack of rectangles (think bricks).
+Sometimes, we are interested in calculating a smoother estimate.
 For that, we can modify our method slightly.
 The histogram algorithm maps each data point to a rectangle with a fixed area and places that rectangle "near" that data point.
 What if, instead of using rectangles, we could put a "pile of sand" on each data point and see how this sand stacks.

 For example, the first observation in the data set is `50.389`.
 Let's put a nice pile of sand on it:

 {{< figure src="/histograms-and-kdes/kde_a.png" >}}

-Our model for a pile of sand is the following function, which is called the Epanechnikov kernel.
+Our model for a pile of sand is the Epanechnikov kernel function:

 $$K(x) = \frac{3}{4}(1 - x^2),\text{ for } |x| < 1$$

 The Epanechnikov kernel is a _probability density function_, which means that it is positive or equal zero and the area under its graph is equal to one.
-The function $$K$$ is centered at zero, but we can move it around by subtracting a constant from its argument $$x$$.
+The function $$K$$ is centered at zero, but we can move it around by subtracting a constant from its argument $$x.$$

 {{< figure src="/histograms-and-kdes/epanechnikov_kernel_b.png" >}}